nickcox/cd-extras/readme.md

 ## Expand-Path (_xpa_)
 Expands a candidate path by inserting wildcards between each segment.
 Use a trailing slash to expand *children* of the matched path(s).
+Contents of `CD_PATH` will be included.

+:point_right:
-**note:** the expansion may match more than you expect. always test the output before piping it into a potentially destructive command.
+The expansion may match more than you expect.
+Always test the output before piping it into a potentially destructive command.
+:point_left:

 # Compatibility